 - Most importantly, keep in mind who the senior was pre-dementia, and remind the individual what she or he has done that has inspired you or helped you grow into the person that you are today.

-To get more advice on effective communications with those with Alzheimer’s disease, and for specialized hands-on care assistance, contact the Alzheimer’s care team at JFS Care.
-Our knowledgeable dementia caregivers are fully trained and experienced in a number of tactics to make certain seniors with Alzheimer’s disease remain secure and safe and are able to live life to the fullest, with the utmost respect and compassion all the time.
-Contact us online or call us at (213) 383-2273 to learn more about our specialized dementia North Hollywood CA senior care services.
+To get more advice on effective communication with those who have been diagnosed with dementia or Alzheimer’s, and for specialized hands-on care assistance, contact the dementia care experts at JFS Care.
+Our knowledgeable caregivers are fully trained and experienced in a number of tactics to make certain seniors with dementia remain secure and safe and are able to live life to the fullest, with the utmost respect and compassion all the time.
+Contact us online or call us at (213) 383-2273 to learn more about our specialized dementia care in Santa Monica, CA and the surrounding communities.

 Click here to see our full service area.